 Rounding off the year, Mars (October 16 – March 1 2020) is an immersive exhibition exploring how we can arrive, survive and thrive on the red planet.
 The exhibition takes an in-depth look at how every detail in this endeavour has to be designed, presenting commissions and collaborations by contemporary designers responding to different potential scenarios.

-Following this, Cutting Edge: Modern British Printing (June 19 – September 8) focuses on a group of interwar artists who played a leading role in the modern art world, all for excelling in the medium of printmaking and, especially, linocut.
+Dulwich Picture GalleryIn picturesque leafy Dulwich the Dulwich Picture Gallery has Cutting Edge: Modern British Printing (until September 8), which focuses on a group of interwar artists who played a leading role in the modern art world, all for excelling in the medium of printmaking and, especially, linocut.
 The exhibition looks at Claude Flight and his students, including Sybil Andrews, Cyril Power, Lill Tschudi, William Greengrass, Leonard Beaumont and Eileen Mayo and examines their bold use of colour and line which went on to define the medium of linocut.

 Unlocking Paintings: Artists in Amsterdam (August 6 – October 21) is a display exploring the personal stories of artists in Amsterdam, asking why artists were drawn to the city which underwent a period of rapid growth in the 17th century.

 Finishing off the year, Rembrandt’s Light (October 4 – February 2 2020) is part of the celebrations taking place throughout Europe to mark the 350th anniversary of the incomparable Dutch Master’s death.
 The show brings together a selection of important works from Rembrandt’s greatest years, 1639 – 1658.
 35 paintings, drawings and etchings are on display arranged thematically in a dramatically-lit exhibition which aims to refresh the way we look at Rembrandt’s masterful artworks.